1. Portreath to Hayle

 North Cornwall, 11 miles

-Start at Crackington Haven and head along the coast path to Cornwall's highest cliff, imaginatively called 'High Cliff'; it rises 223 metres above the sea.
+Start at Crackington Haven and head along the coast path to Cornwall's highest cliff, imaginatively called 'High Cliff'; it rises 223m above the sea.
 There are many isolated beaches along this stretch to Boscastle – The Strangles being a particularly beautiful spot.

 Just before reaching Boscastle, you'll get a glimpse of the 120ft high Pentargon Waterfall crashing down the cliffs.
 Once in the village, the winding harbour, small Cornish cottages and quaint cobbled streets will force you take step back in time.
 Evidence of the village's devastating floods in 2004 is now non-existent.